frequency-chain/frequency/e2e/README.md

 Note: this is for the "createMsa" tests

-`npm run test -- --grep createMsa`
+`npm run test:serial -- --grep createMsa`

 See below for running load tests.